This is an example of the 1836 two cent design in copper-nickel. The obverse die shows the 'A' in 'States' punched over an erroneous 'E' .

 Copper-nickel with reeded edge J54B/P55B/AW57.
 Judd believed these were misdescriptions of the billon coins.
 This is believed to be a restrike made in the late 1850s or early 1860s on cent planchets of the period.
 An example was in the Eliasberg sale.
 These were possibly reeded after striking.

-White Metal with plain edge J56/P59 with only 2 or 3 known.
+White Metal (or tin-washed copper) with plain edge J56/P59 with only 2 or 3 known.
 See note below.

-White Metal with reeded edge J56A/P58 with only 3 or 4 known.
+White Metal (or tin-washed copper) with reeded edge J56A/P58 with only 3 or 4 known.
 See note below.

 Note: These last 2 may be tin-washed copper.
 Researcher Craig Sholley has a letter dated in December of 1836 which notes that "Peale prepare new dies send him samples struck in copper, billon and tin-wash copper".
 Analysis and specific gravity tests are recommended for any piece described as white metal.